Ridgedale Church Family,

 What events are suspended?
 How long?

-At the moment, we are suspending worship services until July 26th, planning to return on Aug.
-2. The staff will continue to serve you and our community anyway we can.
+At the moment, we are suspending community groups and Wednesday night activities, planning to return on January 24th/27th.
+The staff will continue to serve you and our community anyway we can.
 Please do not hesitate to contact us using the form below.

 In your other activities, such as work, errands, and time with friends, please act wisely.
 Take precautions when sharing food or interacting with higher-risk populations, like older adults.
 We will also provide notifications through our Facebook page.